Acrylic Painting Tips for Artists

 Mixing paint is just one of those trickier acrylic painting techniques to master.

 Take a damp brush and dip it into the paint.
-Make sure there is enough paint on the brush.
 Cover a small area on the canvas by going back and forth in a horizontal direction.
 There should be enough paint on the surface so the brush glides smoothly.

 Now clean the brush, dip it in another paint and start painting from the edge of the first color.
 Blend the two shades and paint the next color from there onward.
 Take another blending brush and make the two colors come together by blending it smoothly.